Top-Level Care for Patients

 Learn more about CF genetics from the Cystic Fibrosis Foundation.

 Symptoms of cystic fibrosis vary from person to person and may change over time.
 One of the first signs or symptoms of cystic fibrosis is that a child’s sweat may taste very salty.
 However, respiratory symptoms are the most common signs of CF. These may include frequent coughing, thick mucus, sinusitis, bronchitis, and pneumonia.
 Digestive symptoms may include diarrhea, constipation, and stomach pain and discomfort.

 In New York State, cystic fibrosis is tested for as part of mandatory, routine newborn screening.
 If cystic fibrosis is detected, our physicians will evaluate your child and work with you on a lifelong care plan.
 Therapy is tailored to each patients and is aimed at preventing and controlling lung infections, reducing the amount of mucus production, preventing and treating intestinal blockages, and preventing dehydration.
 There are medications that can further control the disease.

 Other tests to diagnose cystic fibrosis are a sweat test and a blood test to look for mutations in the CF gene.
 Commercially available genetic/ancestral tests also can detect mutations in the CF gene using a saliva sample.
 Testing also may include chest or sinus X-rays and lung function tests.
 In addition, because cystic fibrosis can affect the reproductive system, an evaluation for cystic fibrosis is often done as part of a fertility evaluation.

-Over the past 25 years alone, clinical research has led to the introduction of medications that can partially modify or repair the effects of genetic defects in CF patients, increasing the average life expectancy from 25 years to 40 years.
+In recent years, clinical research has led to the introduction of medications that can partially modify or repair the effects of genetic defects in CF patients, increasing the average life expectancy from 25 years to 40 years.
 Now, with newborn screening, infants with the CF gene can be treated very early in life.